Non-melanoma skin cancer

 In 3 days, without leaving home.

-Each type of skin cancer has its own manifestations, but all of them have in common the appearance of skin lesions that gradually grow.
+Each type of skin cancer has its own manifestations, but they all have in common the appearance of lesions on the skin that gradually grow.

-• The basal cell carcinoma usually appears in an area of skin, chronically exposed to the sun, as an ulcerated lesion, pearl or simply as a change in skin color, without a history of previous premalignant lesion.
+It usually appears on an area of skin chronically exposed to the sun as an ulcerated, pearly lesion or simply as a change in skin colour, without a history of a previous pre-malignant lesion.

-• In contrast, spinocellular carcinoma is usually presented, mostly as a scabby lesion on a reddish skin (actinic keratosis) and that, over time, growth and sometimes bleeding, can reveal a malignant transformation.
+In contrast, squamous cell carcinoma usually presents mostly as a crusty lesion on reddish skin (actinic keratosis) which, over time, growth and sometimes bleeding, may reveal malignant transformation.

 Do you have any of these symptoms?